Simone Di Pasquale: Biography

 After dancing for many years Simone launched a teaching activity, to transfer to the younger generation's passion and professionalism.

-In 2000 he opened in Rome his dance school "Klassic Dance Studio", which in 2008 became "Star Dance Academy".
+In 2000 he opened in Rome his dance school Klassic Dance Studio, which in 2008 became Star Dance Academy.

-In 2011 Simone founded the company "Twister Entertainment Srl", which he currently holds.
-The company deals with the organization of events and initiatives aimed at dance and entertainment, addressed both at public events, both for private / business events.
+In 2011 Simone founded the company Twister Entertainment Srl, which he currently holds.
+The company deals with the organization of events and initiatives aimed at dance and entertainment, addressed both at public events, both for private and business events.

-In 2012 Simone started a training program "Latin Up®" - a combination of Latin American dance steps with an aerobic workout - and the Latin American dance class founded on the formula "Personal Dancer®".
+In 2012 Simone started a training program Latin Up – a combination of Latin American dance steps with an aerobic workout – and the Latin American dance class founded on the formula Personal Dancer.
 The course includes individual lessons taught by teachers and dancer competitors with students of all ages and levels, associated with group lessons aimed to deepen the technique and practice.

-In July 2013 he presented the final of the European Championship of Tango at the Capitol Club of Rome, with the show "Galatango", broadcast on RAI 1.
+In July 2013 he presented the final of the European Championship of Tango at the Capitol Club of Rome, with the show Galatango, broadcast on RAI 1.